YasinAlhadi/alx-system_engineering-devops/0x02-shell_redirections/README.md

-11_ script that counts the number of directories and sub-directories in the current directory script that displays the 10 newest files in the current directory script that takes a list of words as input and prints only words that appear exactly once
+11_ script that counts the number of directories and sub-directories in the current directory script that displays the 10 newest files in the current directory script that takes a list of words as input and prints only words that appear exactly once 14_Display lines containing the pattern “root” from the file